How To Improve Your Relationship In 60 Seconds

 11. Ask them if there’s something new they want to try in bed.

-It's not every day couples feel comfortable talking sex, so go ahead and be the one to broach the subject.
+Couples don’t always feel comfortable talking about their sexual lives, so go ahead and be the one to broach the subject.
 You might be pleasantly surprised by what you hear — and your partner will likely be grateful you asked.

 12. Text them a funny GIF.